Want to know everything about ChatGPT, like what it is and how it works?

 These techniques are typically deployed through a Long-Short-Term-Memory (LSTM) model.

 However, LSTMs have limitations.

 They process input data individually and sequentially.
-The model is unable to value some of the surrounding words more than others.
-In response to these issues, the transformer architecture was introduced.
+The model cannot value some of the surrounding words more than others.
+In response to these issues, transformer architecture was introduced.

 Transformers and Self-Attention

 Transformers are a type of neural network architecture that can process all input data simultaneously.

 The model uses a self-attention mechanism to give varying weight to different parts of the input data about any position of the language sequence.